benjaoming/django-project-example/README.md

 By now, the best practices have settled and very little modification to the tools are needed to get you to where you wanna be.

-Cookie-cutter has been great, but we can do with less.
+[Cookie-cutter](https://www.cookiecutter.io/) templates are great, but in this example, we have less needs.
 Everything is opinionated, so is this - but hopefully you need to just add things that you will want to add, and not reconfigure too much.

 ## Prerequisites